jogojapan/nextcloud-ai-background-jobs/README.md

 Nextcloud container and start background AI workers.

 ## Configuration
-We will assuming that your docker-compose looks something like this:
+We will assume that your docker-compose looks something like this:

 ``` yaml
 services: